Poet Amanda Gorman opens Super Bowl - RFI

 Originally from Los Angeles and raised by a single mother, Gorman had a speech impediment as a child -- like the 46th president -- and turned to writing.

-In her poem Sunday night Gorman called the work of nurses an example that "even in tragedy, hope is possible."
+In her latest public poetry performance, Gorman called the work of nurses an example that "even in tragedy, hope is possible."

 "For while we honor them today / It is they who every day honor us."

-Sunday night's championship game sees the Kansas City Chiefs face off against the Buccaneers of Tampa Bay, where the event of the season is hosted.
+Sunday night's championship game saw the Buccaneers of Tampa Bay, where the event of the season was hosted, defeat the Kansas City Chiefs.

 © 2021 AFP